littletwany/Grove_High_Precision_Barometer_Sensor/README.md

 ----

 Contributing to this software is warmly welcomed.
-You can do this basically by<br>[forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>for operating guide).
-Adding change log and your contact into file header is encouraged.<br>
-Thanks for your contribution.
+You can do this basically by [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above for operating guide).
+Adding change log and your contact into file header is encouraged.Thanks for your contribution.

-Seeed Studio is an open hardware facilitation company based in Shenzhen, China. <br>Benefiting from local manufacture power and convenient global logistic system, <br>we integrate resources to serve new era of innovation.
-Seeed also works with <br>global distributors and partners to push open hardware movement.<br>
+Seeed Studio is an open hardware facilitation company based in Shenzhen, China.
+Benefiting from local manufacture power and convenient global logistic system, we integrate resources to serve new era of innovation.
+Seeed also works with global distributors and partners to push open hardware movement.<br>